Ricci Tensor for Diffusion Operators and Curvature-Dimension Inequalities under Conformal Transformations and Time Changes: Conformal Transformation

 \section{Conformal Transformation}

 The previous results significantly simplify in the case $r=1$, $g_1=-(N-2)$, $h_1=f$.
 This is the only case where we can estimate the $N$-Ricci tensor for the transformed operator in terms of the $N$-Ricci tensor of the original one.
-It is also the only case where the Bakry-Emery condition for $\LL$ will imply a a Bakry-Emery condition for the transformed operator will satisfy with the \emph{same} dimension bound $N$.
+It is also the only case where the Bakry-{\'E}mery condition for $\LL$ will imply a Bakry-{\'E}mery condition for the transformed operator with the \emph{same} dimension bound $N$.

-Put and let $\tilde \Gamma, \tilde\Gamma_2, \tilde\RR_N$ be the associated square field operator, iterated square field operator, and $N$-Ricci tensor resp.
+Put and let $\tilde \Gamma, \tilde\Gamma_2, \tilde\RR_N$ be the associated square field operator, iterated square field operator, and $N$-Ricci tensor, respectively.
 Theorem \ref{g2-est} immediately yields

 \begin{corollary} For all $u\in\A$

 In particular, if the operator ${\LL}$ satisfies the $\BE(\K,N)$-condition then the operator $\tilde {\LL}=f^2{\LL}-\frac{N-2}2\Gamma(f^2,u)$ satisfies the $\BE(\tilde\K,N)$-condition with